WelbornGroup/ELECTRIC/docs/tutorial.rst

 Tinker input file
 ^^^^^^^^^^^^^^^^^
 Next, we must prepare an input file which tells Tinker settings for our calculation.
 This input file should be a modified version of the one which you used to run your initial simulation.
-Consider the input file, `tinker.key` used to obtain this trajectory:
+Consider the input file, `tinker.key` used to obtain this trajectory.
+The parameter file in the previous step is given on line 2.

 .. code-block:: text
+    :linenos:

     parameters amoebabio18.prm
     openmp-threads 16